prettydiff/prettydiff/README.md

 ## Executing Pretty Diff

-### Run with Node.js / io.js / CommonJS / RequireJS
+### Run with Node.js / CommonJS / RequireJS

-Node.js and io.js support is provided by api/node-local.js.
+A Node.js command line utility is provided by api/node-local.js.
 This file can execute in the following modes:

 * auto - Determine if the resource is text, a file, or a directory and process as such (except that directories are processed with the subdirectory option)
 * screen - code input is on the command line and output is to the command line